devYaoYH/linguistic_association_networks/README.md

 The above network is plotted using the data in complete_network_tight3.gexf generated from running `python network.py -t gexf -f complete_network_tight3 complete 1000 3 15`.
 It contains 1000 Nodes (representing the top 1000 most frequently used english words) and 6465 Edges.

+Nodes are colored in a (white-green) gradient based on their degree of connectivity.
+Nodes with more connections appear brighter (white).
+We observe two major clusters in this image.
+The bottom-left cluster are Nouns (Country, Companies, Months, Locations) things that tends to appear in the headline for news articles.
+This is no surprise here since the vectors used are learned on a news corpus.
+The cluster near the top right are descriptive adjectives.
+A Grammatical separation is hinted at here (large similarity based on part of speech may be inherent within these vectors).

 Filtering low-similarity edges (cosine similarity further from 1) from our initially dense complete graph:
 ```python
 dist = abs(1 - model.get_distance(source, target))